Gene Roth

 Eugene Oliver Edgar Stutenroth (January 8, 1903 - July 19, 1976), known professionally as Gene Stutenroth or Gene Roth, was an American film actor and former theater manager.
-He appeared in more than 250 films over three decades.
+He appeared in more than 250 films and television episodes over three decades.
+He is best known to today's audiences as a villain in the later Three Stooges comedies.

 Early years

-Roth was born in Redfield, South Dakota.
+Stutenroth was born in Redfield, South Dakota.
 He was the son of a German father and a Swedish mother, who raised their three sons after the father left the family.
-Roth finished high school in 1920 and became an expert machinist, specializing in repairing and installing pipe organs.
+Stutenroth finished high school in 1920 and became an expert machinist, specializing in repairing and installing pipe organs.
 These were commonly featured in movie theaters to accompany silent movies, and Roth's constant exposure to theaters prompted him to become a film exhibitor himself.

-Film

 Gene Stutenroth became a successful manager of movie theaters for Fox and Warner Bros., in Brooklyn, New York; Philadelphia, Pennsylvania; and Burlington, New Jersey.
 Apart from playing bit roles in two low-budget productions of 1939, his screen career began in earnest in 1943, when he joined the war effort in California.
 As a trade paper reported, "Exhibitor Stutenroth came to Hollywood with ambition to apply to the manufacture of warplanes the skill he employed in his pre-exhibitor years on the fabrication and installation of pipe organs, and he did so apply it, entering the Lockheed plant, where he still works four hours a day for the purpose."

+Film career

 Stutenroth was visiting the Universal studio and watching a movie scene being photographed, when a member of the crew noticed that he looked like Ernst "Putzi" Hanfstaengl, then a crony of Adolf Hitler in Nazi Germany.
 Stutenroth was promptly fitted with makeup and costume, and appeared as a Nazi agent in the wartime serial Adventures of the Flying Cadets (1943).
 This launched his new career as a character actor.
-(In 1944's The Hitler Gang, a dramatized exposé of Hitler and his cronies, Stutenroth appeared as the very man he resembled, Putzi Hanfstaengl.)
+In 1944's The Hitler Gang, a dramatized exposé of Hitler and his cronies, Stutenroth appeared as the very man he resembled, Putzi Hanfstaengl.

 Stutenroth's burly frame and craggy features made him ideal as an all-purpose menace, gangster, tough guy, or sheriff.
 Most of his acting jobs in the mid-1940s were in "B" features for Columbia Pictures and Monogram Pictures.
 Interestingly, Stutenroth apparently regarded his movie jobs as a sideline and didn't take himself seriously as an actor; as late as 1947 his name doesn't appear in Terry Ramsaye's Motion Picture Almanac, an annual compendium of motion picture professionals.
 In 1949 he abandoned his given name of Stutenroth and shortened his screen name to "Roth."
 He also starred as the master villain in the Columbia serials Captain Video (1951), Mysterious Island (1951), and The Lost Planet (1953).